 Curious about the advances in spatial transcriptomics techonlogies?
 Check out a list of the available methods here.

-Cytomap: the multidimensional toolbox
+Cytomap: the in situ imaging multidimensional toolbox

 Cytomap is a toolbox whose aim is to regroup existing statistical analyses for single-cell spatial data under one roof, reducing the constraint to juggle between different software.
 The underlying principle behind Cytomap is to group individual cells into local “neighborhoods” based on their morphology, genotype, and spatial localization.
 These neighborhoods help define the basic blocks of different tissues.
 Once clustered into “regions”, these neighborhoods then reveal the overarching tissue structure, quantifies its composition, and evaluate its heterogeneity.
 On top of this 2D/3D reconstruction, Cytomap is also able to evaluate the interaction networks at the cell- and tissue- levels.

-TissUUmap: straightforward and interactive whole slide images
+TissUUmap: straightforward and interactive whole slide images for in situ imaging

 TissUUmaps aims at displaying relevant information rather than heavy, raw spatial in situ transcriptomics data to have “visual representations of data leading to better human cognition and interpretation”.